-The School keeps a record of all physical interventions in the Bound and numbered book for a minimum period of 75 years from the date of the incident and at least until the member of staff involved has reached normal retirement age if that is longer.
+The School keeps a record of all physical interventions on Arbor.
 The purpose of recording is to ensure that policy guidelines are followed, to inform parents/carers, to inform future planning as part of the school improvement process, to prevent misunderstanding or misinterpretation of the incident and to provide a record for any future enquiry.
-Accounts of the incident should be taken from the member of staff who undertook the physical intervention, the student/s involved and any third party witnesses.
+Accounts of the incident should be taken from the member of staff who undertook the physical intervention, the student/s involved and any third-party witnesses.

 Parents/carers will be informed as soon as practicable when a significant incident requiring restrictive physical intervention has occurred.
-The only exception to this is where there is concerns in regard to safeguarding.
+The only exception to this is where there are concerns in regard to safeguarding.
 Parents/carers will be informed of when and where the incident took place, which members of staff were directly involved (anonymised where necessary), why they decided physical intervention had to be used, what physical intervention was used, whether there were any injuries and what follow up action was being taken in relation to their child.
 The welfare of children is paramount and if for any reason school believe a child could come to harm as a consequence of a parent being notified a judgement will be made by the Headteacher to notify the Local Authority.